‘It is not an exaggeration to say that this baby could soon become the most dangerous woman in the world!’

 ‘And, once again, how do you know all this?’

-Pope Benedict pursed his lip.
+Pope Benedict closed his eyes and frowned.
 ‘The Messengers are totally independent of the Commander?’

 ‘And how is this summons issued?’